Skip to Main Content

 1. Technical: Students need to possess some familiarity with audio recording and editing software, mobile devices with voice recording apps or the use of portable recorders, and the proper use of microphones and other equipment, if applicable.

-2. Research: Most podcast assignments require students to write a paper that summarizes and explains the scholarly sources used to support the arguments and address possible counter-arguments made during the podcast.
+2. Research: Most podcast assignments require students to write a paper that summarizes and explains the scholarly literature used to support the arguments and address possible counter-arguments made during the podcast.

 3. Storytelling [or story re-telling]: Students need to formulate a script and set of questions to address during the podcast in a way that ensures the dialogue flows smoothly.
 This includes considering where to insert music and/or sound effects while doing so within the time limits of the assignment.